-e.
-Configure GemStone to request large pages by set the configuration option SHR_PAGE_CACHE_LARGE_MEMORY_PAGE_POLICY.
+To configure GemStone to request large pages, set the configuration option SHR_PAGE_CACHE_LARGE_MEMORY_PAGE_POLICY.
 This can be set to 1 or 2; with a setting of 1, the cache will be started anyway if the request for large pages is denied, while a setting of 2 indicates that startup should fail if large pages cannot be allocated.